Vacuum stability of conformally invariant scalar dark matter models: Introduction

-Besides the phenomenological study, we investigate the vacuum stability in this model and show that the nonzero DM-SM coupling $\lambda_{h\phi}$ plays an important role in stabilizing the scalar potential as well.
-The Higgs quartic coupling evolves with additional positive contributions from the new quartic couplings, $\lambda_{hs}$ and $\lambda_{h\phi}$, and thus the metastability of the electroweak vacuum is generically cured.
-In this work we demand the vacuum stability as a new theoretical constraint to study the dark matter and collider phenomenology.
-We find the parameter sets with the stable vacuum which satisfy the relic abundance as well as the direct detection bounds.
-Based on the obtained vacuum stability condition, we can get a conservative bound on the mixing angle between neutral scalar bosons.
+In addition to the phenomenological study, we investigate the vacuum stability in this model and show that the nonzero $\lambda_{h\phi}$ plays an important role in stabilizing the scalar potential as well.
+The Higgs quartic coupling evolves with additional positive contributions from the new scalar quartic couplings in the dark sector and thus the metastability of the electroweak vacuum can be cured.
+Besides $\lambda_{h\phi}$, the DM self-coupling $\lambda_{\phi}$ is also important in stabilizing the scalar potential.
+Although its direct contributions to the DM phenomenology were discarded in our previous study, its contribution can alter other parameters at one-loop level.
+Therefore, we newly consider the nonzero contributions of $\lambda_{\phi}$ in this work.
+Taking into account all of the theoretical consideration and new parameters mentioned, we demand the vacuum stability as a new theoretical constraint to study the DM and collider phenomenology.
+We find the parameter sets with the stable vacua which satisfy the relic abundance as well as the direct detection bounds.
+Based on the obtained vacuum stability condition, we get the conservative bounds on the mixing angle between neutral scalar bosons together with the DM mass.
 The future prospect of the allowed parameter set to test in the collider phenomenology is also discussed.

-The outline of this paper is as follows: In Sec.~II, we describe the model and discuss the physical degrees of freedom and model parameters.
-We show the effective potential of the scalars and discuss the vacuum stability conditions with the beta functions of the coupling constants in Sec.~III.
+The outline of this paper is as follows.
+In Sec.~II, we describe the model and discuss the physical degrees of freedom and model parameters together with the one-loop effective potential.
+We show the the beta functions of the couplings and discuss the vacuum stability conditions in Sec.~III.
 In Sec.~IV, the relic density and the direct detection limits for the DM are shown.
 The implication of the collider phenomenology is also discussed.
-Sec.~V summaries the results and concludes.
+Section V summaries the results and concludes.